jpgorman/react-append-to-body/README.md

   )
 }

-const AppendedModal = componentWillAppendToBody(Modal)
+const AppendedMyComponent = componentWillAppendToBody(MyComponent)

 class MyApp extends React.Component {
   render () {
     return (
       <div>
         Some content on my page // this content will be rendered in the main app
-        <AppendedModal>The content for my appended component</AppendedModal> // this content will be rendered outside of the main app
+        <AppendedMyComponent>The content for my appended component</AppendedMyComponent> // this content will be rendered outside of the main app
       </div>
     )
   }